Krupson/MyBB-CustomPages/README.md

 - Use BBCode or HTML in your page content (but not at the same time),
 - Use PHP variables,
 - Decide if your page should be displayed in "Who is Online" page or not.

-Do you want more features?
-Tell me about your ideas here: http://krupson.eu/mybb/custompages/newidea/